tq010or/simple-git-intro/README.md

 Then you need to tell `git` which files you want to put in by typing `git add *`.
 It tells `git` "_hey, please track every file in the current folder for your version control_".
+Of course, you can add one or a few files by specifying their names, e.g., `git add hw.py` to add `hw.py`

 Next you type `git commit -am "First version of my code and data"`, as you can guess, this tells `git` "_hey, I've told you the files I want to put in this version control and please remember them_".

-`git` will then echo back you commit message and a unique hash string, something like this: `e1eff3f0f71c4ea87b50b7df44ada84b490e7577`.
+`git` will then echo back your commit message with a unique hash string ( something like this: `e1eff3f0f71c4ea87b50b7df44ada84b490e7577`).
 It means "_okay, I will remember current status of your selected files and you can refer them by this unique hash string_".

 Next when you decided to make some changes to your version controlled files and you want to `git` to remember your changes.
 You do this by typing `git commit -am "My new changes"`.